httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 HTTP clients need to know that the content they receive on a connection comes from the origin that they intended to retrieve in from.
-The traditional form of server authentication in HTTP has been in the form of X.509 certificates provided during the TLS [RFC5246][I-D.ietf-tls-tls13] handshake.
+The traditional form of server authentication in HTTP has been in the form of a single X.509 certificate provided during the TLS [RFC5246][I-D.ietf-tls-tls13] handshake.

 Many existing HTTP [RFC7230] servers also have authentication requirements for